fangel/fangel.github.com/_posts/2011-01-02-mobile-detection-varnish-drupal.md

  - <a href="http://sevengoslings.net">Morten Fangel</a>
 ---

-# 1 Motivation: Different Site for Different Devices
+# 1 Motivation: Different Sites for Different Devices

 As more and more people starts using smart phones and tables for their browsing needs, it becomes apparent that only having a lightweight mobile